 Stigliano is a good place to start your exploration of the Basilicata mountains.

 Aliano was the town where Carlo Levi was exiled.
-You can visit his house and see the stunning landscape he wrote about in his book Christ stopped at Eboli, which includes a stunning long drop into a valley that farmers and shepherds had to navigate every day.
+You can visit his house and see the stunning landscape he wrote about in his book Christ stopped at Eboli, which includes an awe-inspiring drop into a valley that farmers and shepherds had to navigate every day.

 Melfi was a Roman, then a Longobard city which later became a Norman city.
 There is a Norman castle to visit and a baroque cathedral and Bishop's palace, Palazzo del Vescovado.
 Inside the Castle is the Museo Nazionale Archeologico Melfese, a good archaeology museum with many important collections of materials from the surrounding area.
 Melfi is on the rail line.